 The Earl G. Maxwell Arboretum: A Brief History

 The beauty of the area we now recognize as the Earl G. Maxwell Arboretum is the result of the vision, planning, and hard work of many people.
-People whose love of plants, especially trees, has afforded us a gift of horticultural splendor.
-Maxwell Arboretum is a gift of green vistas with shady paths, of majestic oaks, lindens and pines.
-It is a gift of glowing prairie in the fall, of stark, silent beauty in the winter.
-But the Arboretum's allure is also in the details: the small Chionodoxa blossom of early spring, the Liriodendron's oddly shaped leaf, and the Easter egg pearls of the Porcelain Vine.
-It is at once an educational resource, a jewel of Lincoln gardens, a place of retreat and solace in a world of stress and hustle.
+People whose love of plants, especially trees, has afforded us a gift of horticultural riches.
+Maxwell Arboretum is a gift of green vistas with shady paths, of majestic oaks, lindens, and pines, all overlooked by a mighty cottonwood.
+It is a gift of glowing prairie in the low sunlight of fall, of stark, silent beauty in the winter.
+But the Arboretum's allure is also in the details: the small Chionodoxa blossom of early spring, the Liriodendron's oddly shaped leaf, or the exfoliating bark of a rare shrub.
+The details of buds swelling and breaking, fruits forming and ripening, pollinators coming and going.
+Maxwell Arboretum is at once an educational resource, a jewel of Lincoln gardens, a place of retreat and solace in a world of stress and hustle.

-Sixty years ago, Earl G. Maxwell began to plant trees here.
-A native of Indiana, Maxwell earned his master's degree at the University of Nebraska in 1915.
-A few years later, he became the first Extension Agent for Douglas County, a position he held for 12 years.
-From 1934 until his retirement in 1952, Maxwell served as the State Extension Forester at the University.
+Eighty years ago, Earl G. Maxwell began to plant trees here.
+A native of Indiana and graduate of Purdue University, Maxwell earned his master's degree at the University of Nebraska in 1915.
+A few years later, he became the first Extension Agent for Douglas County, a position he held for twelve years.
+He then returned to Lincoln and from 1934 until his retirement in 1952, Maxwell served as the State Extension Forester at the University.
 He administered the Clark McNary Tree Distribution Program and during his tenure millions of trees were distributed and planted by farmers and ranchers across the state.
 With his encouragement and tireless dedication, shelterbelts throughout Nebraska worked to preserve our precious soils.
 Maxwell was interested in finding woody plants that could survive, even thrive, in Nebraska's harsh environment.
-To this end, and out of a basic love of and interest in trees, Earl Maxwell began to trial species at the site that now bears his name.
-In the end, Maxwell planted and evaluated over 100 species.
-As Wilbur Dasenbrock has noted, "The older specimens of Maxwell Arboretum continue to demonstrate the value of his selections."
+To this end, and out of a basic love of and interest in trees, Earl Maxwell began to trial plants at the site that now bears his name.
+In the end, he planted and evaluated more than one hundred species.
+As former director of UNL Landscape Services Wilbur “Bud” Dasenbrock has noted, "The older specimens of Maxwell Arboretum continue to demonstrate the value of his selections."

 |Earl G. Maxwell|

-On June 8, 1969, a formal dedication of the Earl G. Maxwell Arboretum was celebrated.
-Dr. Joseph Soshnic, a former Chancellor, presided; Dr. E.F.
-Frolik, Dean of the College of Agriculture and Home Economics, welcomed the guests; and Wesley Huenfeld of Aurora paid tribute to Maxwell.
-Harlan Hamernik, president of the Nebraska Association of Nurserymen, planted a 'Maxwell' honeylocust.
-Elmo Roper of New York City spoke eloquently on the importance of trees in our lives:
+Two years later, on June 8, 1969, a formal dedication of the Earl G. Maxwell Arboretum was celebrated.
+Former Chancellor Joseph Soshnic presided, Dean Frolik welcomed the guests, and Wesley Huenfeld of Aurora paid tribute to Maxwell.
+Harlan Hamernik, president of the Nebraska Association of Nurserymen, planted a 'Maxwell' honeylocust, a cultivar introduced by Plumfield Nurseries in Fremont.
+Elmo Roper gave the keynote address and he spoke eloquently on the importance of trees in our lives:

 We have a quality of life in Nebraska which is hard to duplicate elsewhere.
 We start with good people, good soil, clean air and plenty of underground water.
 Now what we must focus our attention on is an increased quality of our lives generally; and in the quality life this arboretum is one important symbol.